An exciting opportunity has arisen within LOOK for volunteer mentors to support our mentoring programme.

 How to apply

-The LOOK mentor training will take place in London on 18th and 19th June 2022, please ensure you are available for these dates before applying.
+The LOOK mentor training will take place in London on Saturday the 5th of November, please ensure you are available for this date before applying.